minirop/rockvm/README.md

 ### OP_JUMP_IF (26)

-The next byte if a relative offset.
+The next two bytes are a relative offset.
 Jumps if the top value of the stack is `true`.

 **Beware**: the offset is in `opcode` not in `byte`. (might change later?)

 ### OP_JUMP (27)

-The next byte if a relative offset.
-Jumps.
+The next byte if a forwards offset to jump to.

+**Beware**: the offset is in `opcode` not in `byte`. (might change later?)

 ### OP_DUP (28)